 - total\threads (optional) the number of dedicated worker threads to create for running the apps.
 Normally, AppDaemon will create enough threads to provide one per app, or default to 10 if app pinning is turned off.
 Setting this to a value will turn off automatic thread management. - pin\apps (optional) When true (the default) Apps will be pinned to a particular thread which avoids complications around re-entrant code and locking of instance variables - pin\threads (optional) Number of threads to use for pinned apps, allowing the user to section off a subpool just for pinned apps.
 Default is to use all threads for pinned apps. - threadpool\workers (optional) the number of max\workers threads to be used by AD internally to execute calls asynchronously.
 This defaults to 10. - load\distribution Algorithm to use for load balancing between unpinned apps.
 Can be round-robin (the default), random or load - timewarp (optional) equivalent to the command line flag -t but will take precedence - qsize\warning\threshold total number of items on thread queues before a warning is issued, defaults to 50 - qsize\warning\step when total qsize is over ''qsize\warning\threshold a warning will be issued every time the qsize\warning\step times the utility loop executes (normally once every second), default is 60 meaning the warning will be issued once every 60 seconds. - qsize\warning\iterations if set to a value greater than 0, when total qsize is over ''qsize\warning\threshold a warning will be issued every time the qsize\warning\step times the utility loop executes but not until the qsize has been excessive for a minimum of qsize\warning\iterations.
 This allows you to tune out brief expected spikes in Q size.
-Default is 5, usually meaning 5 seconds. - namespaces (optional) configure one or more User Defined Namespaces and set their writeback strategy
+Default is 5, usually meaning 5 seconds. - uvloop (optional) When True, AD will switch from using default python asyncio loop, to utilizing the uvloop.
+This is said to improve the speed of the loop.
+More can be read here about uvloop. - namespaces (optional) configure one or more User Defined Namespaces and set their writeback strategy